maramara/maramara.github.io/_projects/mgrlab.md

 ## Problem space

-The product was expanding beyond terminal and needed to create an application that provides a visual user interface to manipulate graph database data.
+The product was expanding beyond purely CLI use and needed to create an application that provides a graphical user interface to manipulate graph database data.

 ## Research